 Books are checked out for a one-week period and due the following week to either return or renew.
 Students are responsible for books which are to be returned promptly and in good condition.
 Students with books over two weeks late will not be allowed to check out.
 Students with overdue books will receive weekly verbal reminders and recess study hall slips.
 Recess study hall is designed for students to reflect on their responsibilities and the impact their choices have on themselves and other students.
 Additionally, a reminder notice will be sent home with students showing overdue book titles and replacement costs.
 Students will be given ample opportunity to return books and/or pay replacement costs up to thirty (30) days from the original date of checkout before a detention is assigned.

-Students need to be in good standing with the library to participate in Good Behavior Assemblies and Activity Days.
-Report cards may be held until a student's account is clear in the library.
 All books must be returned and/or replacement costs paid by the end of the school year or they will remain on the student's record through all Orland Unified schools.

 HOMEWORK